nateforsyth/nateforsyth.github.io/_posts/2020-01-21-scaffolding-asp-net-core-mvc-web-app-with-identity.md

 ### Run the database migration

-What's happened here is that the database doesn't yet exist.
-You'd typically run the migration and (potentially) seed the database with initial values before even bothering to try to run it, but no matter, whilst running we're actually given a very easy way to run the migration.
+What's happened here is that the database instance doesn't yet exist.
+You'd typically run the migration and (potentially) seed the database with initial values before even bothering to try to run it, but no matter, whilst running the actual app we're actually provided with a very easy way to invoke the migration.

 The error messages we receive are very clear on what has occurred here.
 Simply click the **Apply Migrations** button.